Is Chewing Gum Bad For Your Teeth? 9 Essential Dental Facts

 The dentist’s perspective

-Is chewing gum bad for your teeth?
-From the dentist’s perspective, chewing sugarless gum is generally acceptable and can be considered part of good oral hygiene, as long as it does not replace conventional practices such as brushing and flossing.
+From the dentist’s perspective, Is chewing sugar-free gum bad for your teeth?
+It is generally acceptable and can be considered part of good oral hygiene, as long as it does not replace conventional practices such as brushing and flossing.
 Sugared gum, however, is a very different matter, and most dentists advise against it.

 The risk of tooth decay